Septic Arthritis

 Treatment Options and Outcomes

 Septic arthritis should be treated urgently.
 The treatment for septic arthritis of any joint is drainage of the fluid and initiation of antibiotic coverage.
-Surgeons tend to believe that surgery (arthroscopy or open arthrotomy) is needed (see Figure 7).
-Internists are more likely to claim that serial needle aspirations will suffice.
-Both are demonstrably effective.
+One treatment approach is surgical: joint irrigation and drainage via arthroscopy (see Figure 7) or (less commonly) open arthrotomy.
+Another option is drainage via serial needle aspirations.
+Both approaches are demonstrably effective.

-Serial synovial fluid analyses can be monitored for white blood cell counts reverting to normal; additional cultures can be obtained from that fluid as well.
+Serial synovial fluid analyses can be monitored for WBC counts reverting to normal; additional cultures can be obtained from that fluid as well.

 Risk Factors and Prevention